 When I'm out on the trails with my kids, I gauge risk in terms of “that would probably be a broken arm” and “that would be a broken neck” and there were a few spots on the trail in the latter category.
 I have one child that has zero fear but I have enough for him and me and probably a few other people.
 We loved Makoshika State Park and could have easily spent a full day plus exploring.

 There are two museums dedicated to dinosaurs in Glendive that you'll want to check out.
 The first is Glendive Dinosaur and Fossil Museum.
 This is a very well done museum with two levels of exhibits, a movie theater and a gift shop.
 To know before you go: the somewhat unconventional philosophy of the museum.
 They strongly subscribe to the theory of a young earth and that humans and dinosaurs lived on earth together.
 There are many exhibits in the museum that suggest the reason dinosaurs became extinct is because Noah didn't take them on the arc.
+This museum isn't an official stop on the Montana Dinosaur trail but it compliments everything else Glendive has to offer.

 An unusual paleontology theory